 It is essential for food safety that you keep raw meat away from ‘ready-to-eat’ foods, such as fruit, vegetables and cooked meats.
-You should make sure to keep foods that are ready-to-eat away from raw ingredients, as these foods won’t be cooked before they are consumed.
-Once raw food has been cooked, any harmful bacteria is killed.
+You should make sure to keep foods that are ready to eat away from raw ingredients, as these foods won’t be cooked before they are consumed.
+Once raw food has been cooked, any harmful bacteria are killed.
 However, if raw ingredients come into contact with ready-to-eat foods, bacteria won’t be killed.

 Cooking food thoroughly will protect you and your family from any harmful bacteria and foodborne viruses.
 In this way, make sure that your ingredients are steaming hot all the way through before serving.
 For safety, ensure that poultry, sausages, burgers and pork are cooked completely, with no sign of pink meat inside.
 To check, use a knife to make a small cut into the centre of the meat and make sure that there is no rare meat inside and that the juices from the meat are clear.

 If you are cooking steak or lamb, it is safe to serve rare.
-However, these meats should be cooked quickly on a high temperature to seal the outside in order to kill the bacteria on the surface.
+However, these meats should be cooked quickly at a high temperature to seal the outside to kill the bacteria on the surface.

-Many of the ingredients that you use to cook with on a daily basis will need to be stored in a fridge.
+Many of the ingredients that you use to cook daily will need to be stored in a fridge.
 Refrigerating cooked foods, fresh ingredients and products with a best-before date will prevent the growth of unhealthy bacteria.

-It is perfectly safe to freeze meat and fish, however, to ensure food safety you should freeze it prior to the best-before date.
+It is perfectly safe to freeze meat and fish, however, to ensure food safety you should freeze it before the best-before date.
 When freezing raw ingredients you should wrap them well in a freezer bag or cling film to prevent freezer burn, which will make your product inedible.

 You should not re-freeze raw meat or fish once it has been previously defrosted.
 When defrosted, food should be reheated once and eaten immediately once reheated.
-You are able to re-freeze cooked meat once, as long as it has had enough time to cool before being placed back into the freezer.
+You can re-freeze cooked meat once, as long as it has had enough time to cool before being placed back into the freezer.